-It’s good that creating an account isn’t mandatory, but the app could do a better job of prompting users to create an account and input their email address.
+It’s good that creating an account isn’t mandatory, but the app could do a better job of prompting users to create an account and input their email addresses.
 For example, the UX team could make the settings button jiggle or glow, indicating that the user is missing profile information.
 Another option is to wait until the user’s second play session before showing an in-app prompt that asks for registration.
 These are relatively non-obtrusive ways to get new users to sign up without interrupting their first-time experience.

-Alternatively, in-line with the “try before you buy” approach, Candy Crush Jelly Saga could wait until a day after the player’s first session and send a push notification asking them to come back to the game, register, and take advantage of capabilities — like syncing across devices.
+Alternatively, in line with the “try before you buy” approach, Candy Crush Jelly Saga could wait until a day after the player’s first session and send a push notification asking them to come back to the game, register, and take advantage of capabilities — like syncing across devices.

 What Candy Crush Does Well

 The gameplay is the core of Candy Crush’s app experience.
 The app does a good job of explaining the rules of the game, in case it isn’t immediately obvious.

 The first few levels don’t explain any of the complex mechanics — they just tell you the basic rules and let you experiment.
 Later on, the game explains how the other mechanics work via in-app messages.